 Here are some life insurance policies people with diabetes can consider:

 Term life insurance lasts for 10, 20, or 30 years, depending on your selected policy term.
 Your beneficiaries receive the death benefit if you pass away during this period.
 If you want to continue your coverage after you outlive the policy’s term, you must renew your policy or get a new one.
-In exchange for this limited-time coverage, premiums can be much lower than those you’d pay for permanent life insurance policies.
+In exchange for this limited-time coverage, premiums can be less than those you’d pay for permanent life insurance policies.

 Whole life insurance covers you for life as long as you continue to pay premiums.
 Premiums are higher than term life insurance to account for lifelong coverage and a cash value growth component.
 Some of each premium payment goes into this component and grows tax-deferred at a fixed rate.
 Eventually, you can borrow against it at low interest and no repayment date.
 You can also withdraw from it, or receive the full amount minus surrender charges if you ever surrender your policy.